Hoffmann16/Projeto-Avaliativo-3--Conta365/README.md

-# DEVinMMO
+# Conta365

-This project was created to test what was learned during the react classes.
+This project was created to test what was learned during the node and express classes.

 ## What was used

-React,Formik,Styled-Components,fetch,javascript,html
+Node,express,multer,xlsx-populate,swagger

 ### Enjoy and feel free to give advices.